 - Foreclosures and auction of real property accounts

 - Seizure and distraint of personal property accounts

 - Interest, fees, penalties and administrative costs

 Interest and Penalties

-In addition, delinquent taxes are subject to a penalty of 3% on June 1 of the year in which the tax is due.
-An additional penalty of 8% is assessed on the delinquent tax amount on December 1 of the year in which the tax is due.
-Penalties are only assessed on the first year the property taxes become delinquent but interest is assessed every month the balance remains outstanding.
+Prior to January 1, 2022, delinquent taxes were subject to a penalty of 3% on June 1 of the year in which the tax is due.
+An additional penalty of 8% was assessed on the delinquent tax amount on December 1 of the year in which the tax is due.
+There will be no penalties assessed for 2022.
+Interest is assessed every month the balance remains outstanding.

 For Property Owners

 If you have fallen behind on your property tax payments, please visit our additional web pages to further research our resources and our delinquency processes.
 If you are in the process of filing bankruptcy, please submit your information via email: email@example.com.
-If at anytime you have a question, please contact a member of our collections team.
+If at anytime you have a question, please contact a member of our collections team at 564.397.2252.